 As part of our broader commitment to the interpreting and translating area, we have identified and allocated resources to support an Industry Development Fund which would stand alongside our corporate responsibilities and deliver new resources to enhance the translating and interpreting (T&I) industry.

 NAATI’s Board of Directors considers funding priorities on an annual basis.
-The priorities for the 2019 are as follows:
+The priorities for the 2020 are:

 The area of capability is concerned with quality issues around the provision of interpreting and translating services.
 Capability projects should address issues relevant to professional development, practice methodologies and other performance or quality improvement in delivering T&I services and activities.
 This criterion is both defined by and focused on individual professionals working out in the field.